ionutfaraon/hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial. <br>
-This repository is built step by step.
+This repository is built step by step. <br>
+Including how to work with Branches on GitHub.